000Nelson000/Gitub-Getting-and-cleaning-data-project-assignement/CodeBook.md

 * test\Subject_test.txt
 Get the column names for the X(train and test) files, matching with features file

-*Note: The 'V' was removed from the column  names before matching
+*   Note: The 'V' was removed from the column  names before matching

 * Setting the Y files column names to 'Target'

 * Binding the train/test data sets (X,Y,Subject) into a single data set

-Note: A column names aux_source (equal to 'train' or 'test') was included so we can identify where each row came from
+*   Note: A column names aux_source (equal to 'train' or 'test') was included so we can identify where each row came from
 * Binding the train/test full data sets into a single data set (dt)
 * Store the dt's colum names into a vector names aux_names
-* Getting a vector with the colum names containing mean() or std()
+* Getting a vector with the colum names containing mean() or std() :66 features
 * Create a column names Target_activity containing the activity descriptions
 * Getting a vector with columns names of interest
-* Creating a nesw data set,dt_2, containing only the columns of interest
+* Creating a new data set,dt_2, containing only the columns of interest : Called from: cat(..., "\n", file = CodebookFilePath, append = TRUE, sep = "")
 * Getting a data frame with the original ('actual') colum names of the dt_2 data set, including  a new column for the new column names ('new')
 * Changing the column names according with the folowing set of rules: